RFogari/burger/README.md

 ## To Begin

 On page load, the application presents users with a list of available burgers to the left and devoured burgers to the right.
 A user can submit their favorite burger to be added to the available list.
 The site will update in realtime after the new burger has been added.
-When the user clicks the devour button, the burger will be devored, removed from the available list and added to the burgers devoured list.
+When the user clicks the devour button, the burger will be devoured, removed from the available list and added to the burgers devoured list.

 ## Live Demo

-The live demo of this application is available on Heroku:   [Click Me](https://fathomless-anchorage-71193.herokuapp.com/burgers).
+The live demo of this application is hosted on Heroku at the following  [Link](https://fathomless-anchorage-71193.herokuapp.com/burgers).